Dev.Chan64's Blog

 Design Outcomes and Insights

-1. Balance Between Real-Time Responsiveness and Structural Stability
+1. Balance between Real-time Responsiveness and Structural Stability

 2. Coexistence Strategy of Automation and Manual Operation

-The Role of a Designer
+Role of the Designer

 Future Possibilities